1

 Assuring to support populations disproportionately impacted by ADRD

 American Indian/Alaskan Native, Black/African American, and Latinx/o/a/Hispanic/Chicano/a populations experience disproportionate impacts of dementia.
-These populations see the largest rates of Alzheimer’s Disease and related dementias (ADRD), experience lower rates of diagnosis, may face discrimination when seeking healthcare for ADRD, and are projected to see the largest increases in ADRD.
+These populations see the largest rates of Alzheimer’s Disease and related dementias (ADRD), experience lower rates of diagnosis, may face discrimination when seeking health care for ADRD, and are projected to see the largest increases in ADRD.
 It’s important to intentionally address these disparities and provide culturally sensitive care.
 Read the Colorado ADRD State Plan to learn more about our assurances for priority populations.

 #FFFFFF